cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 ## Undergrad

-My career aspirations failed to cement during undergrad at Vanderbilt.
+My career aspirations failed to fully cement during undergrad at Vanderbilt.
 I started off as a biology major intending to become an academic in biological sciences, but this was a path I mostly fell into because I took a lot of biology in high school.
 I considered pursuing a pre-med path, but I never felt enthusiastic about being a doctor.
 At the beginning of college I was in a work-study program in lab with a zebrafish habitat.
 As the lowest ranking member of the lab, I spent most of my time performing rote tasks like cleaning tanks and checking pH and salinity levels.
 This was right around the time that podcasts were becoming really popular.
 I used to listen to all sorts of science podcasts while I worked, especially anything about space.
 I kept working in the lab over the summer between my freshman and sophomore years because my family lived just a few minutes away from the Vandy campus in Nashville.
 That summer, standing between racks of zebrafish, listening to space podcasts and wiping down fish tanks, I had an epiphany that I wanted to switch majors from biology to astronomy.
 It's the science I loved most after all, and Vandy had an astronomy department.
 I figured that even if I couldn't be an astronaut and go to space, I would at least be happy as a professional astronomer studying space.
 A few weeks